-Private health insurances will offer different types of coverage and it is important to consider both current and possible future needs when taking out additional health insurance.
-Private health insurances may cover costs such as dental care, physiotherapy, prescription medication.
+Private health insurance will offer different types of coverage and it is important to consider both current and possible future needs when taking out additional health insurance.
+Private health insurance may cover costs such as dental care, physiotherapy, and prescription medication.

 According to Rate Hub, an 18-year-old taking out health insurance in Canada, can expect premiums between $82.55 and $91.30.
 The premiums stay the same until the forties when health insurance will cost between $97.18 and $107.48.

 From there on, they go up every decade and people in their sixties will be looking at payments between $100.07 and $110.67.
 Of course, there are likely to be premiums that are both cheaper and more expensive than the examples here since the cost is dependent on so many factors, including location and coverage required as well as the policyholder’s age.